 All Lives Matter was created to oppress Black Lives Matter movement.
 Of course all lives matter, but they don’t all matter until Black Lives Matter too.
 You wouldn’t go to the doctor with a broken arm and say, oh my whole body matters?
 Of course it does, but you’re there because your arm was broken.
 That is your current concern.

 In a similar vein, blue lives matter doesn’t make sense because being an officer is a job you actively chose, you don’t choose your skin color.You can clock off a job, but you can’t just clock off your skin color.

 When we say not all individual cops do bad actions, I agree with that statement, as most people do.
-However, the reason the protests are happening is because there is not justice for the long, long list of people.
-Also, a lot of them aren’t being punished, but innocent Black people are for being black.
-At the end of the day, you can clock out of a job you chose, but you cannot clock out of a skin color.
+However, the reason the protests are happening is because there is not justice for a long, long list of people.

 Accountability is what keeps society healthy.
 Like if there’s a teacher that simply watches another teacher beat a student and does nothing, they are ALSO a bad teacher!
 In addition, if you have 18+ complaints for excessive force and aren’t fired, that goes to show you that accountability isn’t present.
 Can you imagine how it would be if other jobs where that is acceptable?